Linzaer/Face-Track-Detect-Extract/README.md

 ```
 ## What can this project do?

-* You can run it to extract the optimal face for everyone from a lot of videos and use it as a training set for **CNN training**.
+* You can run it to extract the optimal face for everyone from a lot of videos and use it as a training set for **CNN Training**.
+* You can also send the extracted face to the backend for **Face Recognition**.